google/google-ctf/2023/web-biohazard/solution/README.md

 });
 ```

-If we can overwrite the `editor` attribute, we can trigger an XSS!
+If we can overwrite the `editor` variable, we can trigger an XSS!

 If you take a look at the Closure sanitizer config, you will notice that `<iframe>` is specifically allowed.